IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 People's biases can increase men's vulnerability to human rights violations.

 Researchers have found that people tend to see men's suffering as less important than women's suffering.
-For example, Reynolds^[@reynolds2020man] found the following:
+For example, Reynolds\[72] found the following:

 -   People tend to be more concerned about female suffering;
 -   People think male suffering is more deserved or fair;
--   People are more motivated to punish men (see also, Jeffries^[Does gender really matter?: Criminal court decision making in New Zealand])
+-   People are more motivated to punish men (see also, Jeffries\[34])
 -   These biases extend to group-level harm.

 People are also less willing to address discrimination against men.
-Sinclair^[@sinclair2021reactions] finds that while affirmative action for women is seen negatively, affirmative action for men is seen even more negatively.
+Sinclair\[74] finds that while affirmative action for women is seen negatively, affirmative action for men is seen even more negatively.
 People also feel a stronger sense of resentment when men are favoured.
-Similarly, Block^[@block2019people] found that gender imbalances are perceived differently for male vs. female dominant careers.
+Similarly, Block\[2] found that gender imbalances are perceived differently for male vs. female dominant careers.
 People are more concerned about under-representation of women in male-dominated careers than the other way around.

 ##### Prisoners:

 Men are more vulnerable to the human rights violations that occur in the prison system because they make up the vast majority of prisoners.

-See on page for more information about potential vulnerabilities.
+See Removing Barriers on page 21 for more information about potential vulnerabilities.

 ## Following human rights principles